 We hope your family will become a part of ours.

 Watching my children shine in the classroom and enjoy researching and writing a paper was a beautiful sight to behold.
 Cooking, laughing and having fun while learning - a new and wonderful concept.
 The daily "Brain Gym" exercises we have been doing are producing amazing results.
 My daughter is gaining balance and muscle strength in her arms which is a direct correlation to helping her dyslexia.

 Things are progressing nicely and their study of Greece resulted in some delicious Greek food.
-Yummy.

 Good news, Summer Camps are already filling up.
 1 camp is FULL and 3 camps are half full.

 The students made volcanoes and created three chemical experiments to watch them erupt.
 Elephant toothpaste was the best reactor.
-The students had fun, learned about volcanoes from start to finish and we enjoyed watching them erupt.
+The students had fun, learned about volcanoes and their terrain from start to finish and we enjoyed watching them erupt.
 Our first five months have flown by and have now come to a close.
 We look forward to our new family members joining us in August.